skip to main content

 How should you take it?

-Take tenofovir and emtricitabine as directed with food and a glass of water.
-It is very important to take it regularly.
+Take tenofovir and emtricitabine as directed with a glass of water.
+You can take it with or without food.
+It is very important to take it as directed.
 If you often forget to take it, it may not work as well.

 What if you forget a dose?